 The Immune Boosting, Gut Healing Herb That Everyone Is Talking About

-Plants have been the source of powerful natural medicines since the first human discovered that plants could do more than just feed us.
+Plants have been used as powerful natural medicines since the first human discovered that plants could do more than just feed us.
 Once, herbal medicine was known only to those who studied it, but today, you can look up which herbs to take for what problem in seconds with a smart phone or a computer.
-However, Dr. Google can be fickle and not always a source of reliable information, and it can be difficult to know exactly how a certain natural medicine may or may not work for you.
+However, Dr. Google can be fickle and not always a source of reliable information.
+Plus, it can be difficult to know exactly how a certain natural medicine may or may not work for you.

 Some of us out there still do make a study of the subject, and after years of using natural remedies in my functional medicine practice, I have developed a few go-to remedies that I often call upon to aid my patients again and again.
 Slippery elm is one of them.

 Scientifically known as Ulmus rubra but more commonly referred to as Red Elm, this native North American tree can live for up to 200 years and is mostly found growing from northern Florida westward to eastern Texas and up to southeast North Dakota.
 The Red Elm tree thrives in moist soil and can reach up to 50 feet in height.
 Its most distinctive feature is its “slippery,” gummy-textured inner bark with a sweet, almost maple-like smell.
 This is the part of the tree with medicinal properties, (1) and because slippery elm’s healing power is so widely known and effective, slippery elm bark is the fourth most harvested product in the herbal market.
 It is most commonly dried and powdered for use in teas and natural supplements.